 The basic idea is to take a sheet of foam and cut out your tombstone.
 I use a handheld jigsaw, but there are also hot wire foam cutters available at craft stores like Michael's.
 If you use a saw like I do, or sandpaper later in finishing make sure to where a breathing mask to keep those little foam bits out of your lungs!
 Print out your epitaphs or wording on your computer and tape it to the front of the tombstone.
 Then you take a sharp exacto knife blade and carve out each of the letters with a V shape into the foam.
 This is the hardest and most time consuming part.
 You can use a Dremel tool to speed things up, but at the expense of quality and realism.
 After your done with the epitaph, the tombstone is painted to your liking.

 I think the best place to start out is your local cemetery where you can get ideas of actual epitaphs, tombstone shapes, and finishes that you want to mimic.
 Of course this is the general process.
 For the specifics I will refer you to the best tutorial for tombstone making that I have found on the web, Moonlit Project.
+(Note this is a cached version under the Wayback Machine web archive as the original is no longer online).
 John Nelson has done a fantastic job at walking you through the process step by step, from start to finish.
-His tombstones are the most realistic you can find.
 Make sure to check out the tutorials on all three types; standard, ornate, and obelisk.

 One question I have gotten is how do I anchor my tombstones so that they do not blow over by the wind.
 What I do is use a piece of CDX or plywood (3/8" thick) for the base that is painted black.
 I prefer this method to embedding PVC within the tombstone for rebar as I don't want to risk damaging the tombstone.
 I cut a rectangle out that is the width of the tombstone and several inches more than the depth of it.
 I paint it with a couple coats of black latex paint to protect it from moisture and also hide it.
 I attach the tombstone to the wood base with clear silicone, so that the tombstone front is flush or slightly overhangs the wood, and the rest the wood extends to the back.